-In the beginning was the light.
-More than 150 years ago, a light bulb and a simple on and off switch were enough to either illuminate our surroundings or to dive into the dark.
-A lot has happened in the field of lighting design since then.
-Smart and sustainable lighting concepts are the now and the future.
-To provide an overview, we show what lighting can do and what needs to be considered.
+In the beginning there was light.
+Over 150 years ago, an incandescent lamp and a simple on / off switch were enough to either illuminate our surroundings or plunge them into darkness.
+Since then, however, a lot has happened in the field of lighting design.
+Modern lamps and Design concepts are the now and the future.
+We show how you can implement a modern lighting concept at home.

 Light design as a natural extension of architecture

-Both daylight and electrical lighting can be seen as natural extensions of the architecture.
-Daylight is still the best choice, primarily because it can significantly and sustainably reduce a building's energy consumption.
-However, since artificial light dominates our rooms today, it is important to be particularly careful when planning, because light affects not only the atmosphere, but also our health.
+Both daylight and electric lighting can be used as natural extensions of the architecture to be viewed as.
+Daylight is still the best choice, mainly because it has the energy consumption of a building can significantly and sustainably reduce.
+Since today, however, mainly artificial light is ours Rooms dominates, it is important to be particularly careful when planning, because light not only influences the atmosphere, but also our health.

 This has also been researched for a long time Fraunhofer Institute and confirms the influence on human well-being: A correct light source mix supports relaxation as well as performance phases.
 In short: the biorhythm is influenced by light.
 With this knowledge, everyone can consciously do something for their health, the environment and aesthetics.

-Why is that important?
-Our day-night rhythm responds to light, especially melatonia production.
+Our day-night rhythm reacts to light, especially the production of melatonia.
 Brightness acts as a stimulant because it stops the sleep hormone melatonin and releases serotonin.
-This proves that light colors and light intensity influence our mind by controlling our hormone reactions:
+This proves: Light colors and light intensity influence our mind by controlling our hormone reactions:

 - Yellow soothes

 - Green stimulates creativity

 - Blue light makes you alert and efficient